 SMART Goal: Timely

 You have to make your goal time-bound to fulfill it successfully.
 Ensure your goal has a deadline.
-If you follow a start and end date, there will be no last time urgency or low motivation to achieve the goal.
+If you follow a start and end date, there will be no longer urgency or low motivation to achieve the goal.
 To set a timely goal, ask these questions to yourself:

 - Does your goal come with a deadline?